 Under these “Title 42” procedures, some individuals were expelled to their home countries via deportation flights, and others were summarily returned to Mexico just hours after they were apprehended at the border.
 Because of their expedited nature, these expulsions were not processed according to traditional border processing procedures, which occur under Title 8 of the U.S. Code.
 As a result, Title 42 expulsions prevent any access to due process for those seeking protection from persecution.
 These expulsions are also not documented in the same manner as Title 8 deportations, and while under Title 8 repeated attempts to enter without papers carries a felony offense, under Title 42 there are no additional penalties for repeat unauthorized crossers.

-The Trump administration expelled over 200,000 individuals at the border under Title 42, including over 13,000 unaccompanied children.
-The Biden administration has continued to expel the majority (60%) of asylum seekers and others arriving at the U.S.-Mexico border under Title 42.
+The Trump administration expelled over 200,000 individuals at the border under Title 42, including over 16,000 unaccompanied children.
+The Biden administration has continued to expel the majority (62% in May) of asylum seekers and others arriving at the U.S.-Mexico border under Title 42.
 The administration is not applying the procedures to unaccompanied children, who are instead subject to normal processing guidelines and referred to Office of Refugee Resettlement (ORR) shelters to be screened for human trafficking and to continue their cases in immigration court.
 The administration has also instituted exceptions to Title 42 for certain vulnerable individuals, particularly those in family groups.
 In May 2021, approximately 80% of arriving families were processed into the U.S. and allowed to pursue their asylum claims.

 What is happening to unaccompanied children when they arrive at the border?

 While Title 42 and rising recidivism rates are driving the uptick in overall apprehensions at the Southwest border, there has been a sharp increase in arriving unaccompanied children (UACs) as well.
 In March, for example, while UACs made up only about 11% of overall apprehensions, the number of arrivals doubled from the month before.
-In fact, the March numbers represent the highest numbers of arriving unaccompanied children on record.
+The number of arriving UACs has declined slightly in April and May.